California High School Proficiency Exam DatesExamination dates for the 2019-2020 administrations of the California High School Proficiency Exam.

 - You will complete one academic year of enrollment in grade ten at the end of the semester during which the next regular administration will be conducted.
 (Regular administrations are the fall and spring administrations each school year.)

 When and Where is the CHSPE offered?

 The administration dates for the 2019-2020 school year are as follows:

 |Emergency Registration Deadline

-There is at least one test administration center in most California counties; some counties have more than one test administration center.
-A list of the counties and test centers may be found at the CHSPE Test Locations Web page in the CHSPE Information Bulletin also available on that Web site.
+Most California counties have at least one test administration center.
+For a list of counties and test centers, go to the CHSPE Test Locations web page in the CHSPE Information Bulletin also available on that web site.

 Certificate of Proficiency

 California law requires that the Certificate of Proficiency be equivalent to a high school diploma.
 Institutions that are subject to California law and that require a high school diploma must accept a Certificate of Proficiency.
 A student who receives a Certificate of Proficiency may, with verified parental approval, leave high school early.
 The Certificate of Proficiency, however, is not equivalent to completing all course work required for regular graduation from high school.
 Speak to your school counselor to understand the benefits of the Certificate of Proficiency.
 This certificate meets the federal financial aid requirement of a high school diploma or equivalent.
 If you are planning to continue your studies in a college or university, contact the admissions office so that you may understand its requirements and whether or not the CHSPE certificate will be accepted.

 For additional information about the examination, visit the CHSPE website or call 1-866-342-4773.